Subrosa - Stopping Fraud Before it Begins

 Unlike Subrosa, which is usually secret video surveillance of the plaintiff, there are also legal forms of video surveillance sanctioned by the courts.
 Video has revolutionized courtroom proceedings, allowing every sound and emotion to appear clear as day to both judge and jury.
 Parties cannot underestimate the power of video recording an opposing party's deposition.
 It can serve as a vital portion of your case.
 The ability to properly conduct a statement recording can impact every stage of your proceedings and could be the make or break moment.

 There are several critical differences between traditional forms of court conduct for attorneys, even if they seem subtle.

 - Lawyers must make sure that they correctly engage any witnesses.
 Specific actions, such as heated arguments with those in the case, can detract from the proceedings at hand and turn judge and jury against you.

-- The tone of voice, body language, and non-verbal communication are all amplified by this type of case.
+- This type of case amplifies the tone of voice, body language, and non-verbal communication.
 Coming across as condescending, aggressive, or without tact can help sink a case.